top of page

 Flowering

-This time of year, everything seems to be blooming at once!
-It is truly one of the most exquisite times in our desert.
+This time of year, everything seems to be blooming at once—it's truly one of the most exquisite times in our desert!
+Cacti are beginning to show off their stunning blooms, and many of your nectar plants are also in full flower.

-If we've had winter rain, the wildflowers should be in full force by the end of the month.
+If we've had some winter rain, the wildflowers should be putting on a spectacular display by the end of the month.
+It’s a beautiful reminder of how resilient and vibrant our desert landscape can be!

 Irrigation